I shall begin this post with a…

 1) Company and Management culture

 EA is the undisputed giant in the industry.
 That being said, I absolutely detest their management.
-EA’s management is responsible for single-handedly ruining games due to their constant desire to milk every single ounce of revenue out of their games.
+EA’s management is responsible for single-handedly ruining games due to their constant desire to milk every ounce of revenue out of their games.
 They have been increasingly testing the limits of gamer patience through practices like in-game purchases and micro-transactions in paid games, and extremely buggy game releases at launch.
 Discussion on this topic alone can take up an entire post, so I’ll just stop there.
 Just know that their obscene greed has affected the way they develop their games (the most high profile example being Star Wars Battlefront 2) and I foresee doom for the company if they continue on this path.

 2) A very deep moat